yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli/managed-cli-reference/managed-cli-network.md

 ### endpoint list

-List the endpoints of the specified cluster.
+List the network endpoints of the specified cluster.
 This includes public and private host addresses, and private service endpoints.

 | Flag | Description |
 | :--- | :--- |